300 Entertainment: Exit of Cohen

 In September 2016, Lyor Cohen announced his exit from 300.
 Following this announcement, Kevin Liles assumed the role of CEO.
 Liles would make appearances to follow in The Wall Street Journal and on MSNBC to discuss his role and the label.

 Partnerships

 Funding

 The company is backed by a wide range of investors, including Google, investment firm Columbus Nova, Israeli-American hedge fund billionaire Noam Gottesman's TOMS Capital, former Warner Music digital chief Alex Zubillaga, and Kemado Records' co-founder Andres Santo Domingo.
 The investment agreements were pulled together by media investment banker Aryeh Bourkoff and Ori Winitze of LionTree.

 Atlantic Records

 Atlantic Records signed a distribution deal to distribute all of 300's content in November 2013.

 +1 Records

 In 2014, 300 announced that +1 Records had become an official partner label of the company.

 YSL Records

 In November 2016, Young Thug started YSL (Young Stoner Life) Records as an imprint under 300 Entertainment.
-Artists on the imprint include Gunna, Lil Keed, Strick, T-Shyne, Lil Duke, Karlae, Yak Gotti, Yung Kayo, HiDoraah, and Dolly White.
+Artists who have been signed to the imprint include Gunna, Lil Keed and Yung Kayo.